I Should Have Known Better: Recording

-The first recording session for the song was on 25 February 1964 at EMI Studios when three takes were attempted, but only one was complete.
+The first recording session for the song was on 25 February 1964 (George Harrison's 21st birthday) at EMI Studios when three takes were attempted, but only one was complete.
 Take two was aborted when Lennon broke into hysterics over his harmonica playing.
 The song was re-recorded the next day after making some changes to the arrangement.

 Lennon's harmonica playing opens the track, the last occasion the Beatles were to feature this instrument on an intro ("I'm a Loser", recorded 14 August 1964 has a harmonica solo).
 The song's middle sixteen section features George Harrison's new Rickenbacker 360/12 12-string guitar.

 The mono and stereo versions have slightly different harmonica introductions.
 In the stereo version, the harmonica drops out briefly.
 Also, a noticeably clumsy and audible tape edit is heard during the second chorus between "You're gonna say you love me too, oh," and "And when I ask you to be mine."

 Releases

 United Kingdom

 In the UK, "I Should Have Known Better" was included on A Hard Day's Night, which was released on 10 July 1964.
-A single was not issued at that time, but in 1976, the song was released as a B-side to "Yesterday".
+A single was not issued at that time, but in 1976, it was released as a B-side to "Yesterday".
+A cover version was issued by The Naturals, a group from Harlow, Essex, and reached No. 24 in the UK.